Hymenocallis coronaria: Populations

 Hymenocallis coronaria is under consideration for protection under the Endangered Species Act, due to entire populations being wiped out by dam construction.
 There are only approximately 50 extant populations of Hymenocallis coronaria left, all in the states of Alabama, Georgia, and South Carolina.
 The three largest remaining populations are located in the Cahaba River in Alabama, the Catawba River in South Carolina, and in the Flint River in Georgia.
-The Cahaba River has four separate populations, with three within the Cahaba River National Wildlife Refuge and one in Buck Creek); the Catawba has one within the Landsford Canal State Park; and the Flint has four, from Yellow Jacket Shoals to Hightower Shoals.
+The Cahaba River has four separate populations, with three within the Cahaba River National Wildlife Refuge and one in Buck Creek); the Catawba has one within the Landsford Canal State Park; and the Flint has four, from Pasley Shoals to Snipe Shoals.
 Significant populations remain in the Savannah River basin, with three in the main channel and one each in the tributaries of Stevens Creek in South Carolina and the Broad River in Georgia.
 Efforts are currently underway to establish populations along the Chattahoochee River along the whitewater course in Columbus.
 The project involves collecting seeds from native stands along a section of Flat Shoals Creek, a tributary to the Chattahoochee.
 Seeds are collected and germinated, and then grown to establish hardy root systems.
 After a year they are planted along the river in areas where habitat is prime.